emmylator/mara-hashidemo/provision-vault-vpc/README.md

 ```

 Note that this example may create resources which cost money.
 Run `terraform apply -destroy` when you don't need these resources.

+## Known Issues

+Sometimes this module hangs too long during NAT gateway deployment, causing the rest of the `terraform apply` request to timeout with an error `400` (usually during route creation).
+Just rerun `terraform apply` to destroy the corrupted routes and rebuild what's left.